#30 Bob Bouchette, everyman scribe

 Born in Montreal in 1900 to a mixed French Canadian and Anglo family, Robert Dillon de Montenac Bouchette came to Vancouver in 1923 and, apart from a few years working in England, remained with the Sun from 1927 until his tragic and untimely death by drowning in 1938.

 Few photos of Bouchette are available.
 Certainly the most eye-catching is one taken at The Bird’s Paradise, an aviary for 35 species of birds at the home of Charles E. Jones at 5207 Hoy Street.
 Jones later became Vancouver’s mayor in 1947.

-Here Janet Mary Nicol recalls the life and the Byronesque death of this remarkable character from the Depression era.
+Here Janet Mary Nicol recalls the life and the Byronesque death of this remarkable character from Vancouver’s Depression era. — Richard Mackie

 Sometime during the night, on Monday, June 13, the heat wave had broken and Vancouver residents were breathing easier in their sleep.
 Above the shoreline at Second Beach inside Stanley Park, stood a group of men dressed in suits and fedoras.

 Detectives Percy Pitt and Frank Maher were talking to reporters.
 One of the detectives pointed to a rock, east of wooden steps leading to the beach.
 It was the spot where the clothes were found.
 A number of papers were in one of the pockets.
 A man named George Sikora had found the clothes and called the police at 4:30 a.m.
 (1).